fahlerile/renderer-from-scratch/README.md

     - [x] Color the pixels in rasterization stage according to this texture
     - [x] Fix image artifacts in `test_texture.ppm` box (bug in PPM loader?)
     - [x] Create two separate functions for colored triangle and for textured triangle
-    - Save not only the indices of vertices in `Mesh::faces`, but indices of texture coordinates too! (and normals later) (some `face_t` structure with `std::vectors` inside?)
+    - [x] Save not only the indices of vertices in `Mesh::faces`, but indices of texture coordinates too! (and normals later) (some `face_t` structure with `std::vectors` inside?)
-        - Handle `.obj`'s 1-based indexing in parsing stage!
+        - [x] Handle `.obj`'s 1-based indexing in parsing stage!
     - Render a textured cube
+        - Fix texture mapping artifact (one side is more noisy than the other)
+        - Bug in barycentric coordinates?
+        - Fix rendering artifact
+        - Fix triangles not rendering
     - Render a head with textures!
 - Fix color interpolation in `Window::line()`
 - Gouraud shading